reinardhz/learn-hanzi/README.txt

+﻿<encoding>UTF-8 BOM</encodin>
-﻿This is a project that primary function is to monitor the progress of the learned Chinese characters.
+This is a project that primary function is to monitor the progress of the learned Chinese characters.
 There are only 1 actor in this system, which is Admin.

 The General Requirements: